opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 Use distributed tracing for the following purposes:

-- **Optimize performance:** Identify and resolve bottlenecks, reducing latency in your applications.
+- **Optimize performance:** Identifying and resolving bottlenecks, reducing latency in your applications.
-- **Troubleshoot errors:** Quickly pinpoint the source of errors or unexpected behavior in your distributed system.
+- **Troubleshoot errors:** Quickly pinpointing the source of errors or unexpected behavior in your distributed system.
-- **Allocate resources:** Optimize resource allocation by understanding usage patterns of different services.
+- **Allocate resources:** Optimizing resource allocation by understanding usage patterns of different services.
-- **Visualize service dependencies:** Visualize dependencies between services, helping you to manage architectures.
+- **Visualize service dependencies:** Visualizing dependencies between services, helping you to manage architectures.

 ## Distributed tracing pipeline